emfcamp/freescout-docker/README.md

-We use [Vouch](https://github.com/vouch/vouch-proxy/) in conjunction with Nginx's `auth_request` support to force user's to perform authentication against an OIDC provider (in our case [UFFD](https://git.cccv.de/uffd/uffd)) before they can access Freescale.
-Nginx will pass the logged in user's username in the `X_AUTH_USER` FastCGI variable to Freescale if the user is authenticated.
+We use [Vouch](https://github.com/vouch/vouch-proxy/) in conjunction with Nginx's `auth_request` support to force user's to perform authentication against an OIDC provider (in our case [UFFD](https://git.cccv.de/uffd/uffd)) before they can access Freescout.
+Nginx will pass the logged in user's username in the `X_AUTH_USER` FastCGI variable to Freescout if the user is authenticated.

-Freescale regularly queries the UFFD LDAP directory and creates user accounts for anyone with access, setting access to appropriate mailboxes based on group memberships.
+Freescout regularly queries the UFFD LDAP directory and creates user accounts for anyone with access, setting access to appropriate mailboxes based on group memberships.